FilippoBotti/Mask_RCNN/readme.md

 - `models/roi_heads.py`: This module implements a custom RoIHeads for accessory binary classification and a custom fasterrcnn loss with accessories classification
 - `dataset/modanet.py`: This module implements the DataLoader for Modanet dataset.
 It uses coco annotations.
 - `utils/utils.py`: This module contains utils functions, like drawing masks and boxes to an image.
-- `test_rt.py`: Work in progress module which will be in charge of use webcam and do model's inference on the image captured by the cam.
+- `test_rt.py`: *Work in progress* module which will be in charge of use webcam and do model's inference on the image captured by the cam.

 ## Getting Started

 All of the modules needed to run the models are in the `requirements.txt` file.
-I also provide `requirments_used.txt` which specify also the version of the package, just in case some of you want to replicate my environment.
+I also provide `requirments_used.txt` which specifies also the version of the package, just in case some of you want to replicate my environment.

 ```shell
 pip install requirments.txt